History of New Jersey: War and slavery

 During the Mexican–American War, a battalion of volunteers from New Jersey, in four companies, was active from September 1847 to July 1848.
 Philip Kearny, an officer who led a cavalry unit, followed General Winfield Scott and fought in the Battle of Contreras and Battle of Churubusco.
 After the war, Kearny made his home in the state of New Jersey.

 The Quaker population was especially intolerant of slavery, and the state was a major part of the Underground Railroad.
 The New Jersey legislature passed an act for the gradual abolition of slavery in 1804, providing that no person born after that date would be a slave.
 It was not until 1830 that most blacks were free in the state.
 New Jersey was the last northern state to abolish slavery completely, and by the close of the Civil War, about a dozen African-Americans in New Jersey were still apprenticed freedmen.
 The 1860 census found just over 25,000 free African Americans in the state.
 Thousands of former slaves—both from rural New Jersey and the South—migrated to shore communities like Red Bank, Long Branch, and Asbury Park during the last decades of the nineteenth century, creating sizable, stable communities that persisted over the next century.

 New Jersey at first refused to ratify the Constitutional Amendment banning slavery.
 Although no Civil War battles were fought within New Jersey, the state sent over 88,000 soldiers as part of some 31 infantry and cavalry regiments, and about 20% died in the war.
 23,116 of those soldiers served in the Army of the Potomac.
 Soldiers from New Jersey fought generally in the War's Eastern theater.
 Philip Kearny, an officer from the Mexican–American War, led a brigade of New Jersey regiments under Brigadier General William B. Franklin.
 Kearny distinguished himself as a brilliant officer during the Peninsula Campaign, and was promoted to the position of major general.

-New Jersey was one of the few states to favor Stephen Douglas over Abraham Lincoln in the 1860 presidential election.
+The Republican Party was unpopular in the state and New Jersey was one of the few states to favor Stephen Douglas over Abraham Lincoln in the 1860 presidential election.
 The people of New Jersey also cast their electoral votes for George B. McClellan when he ran for president against Abraham Lincoln in the election of 1864.
 The people had the distinction of being the only free state that rejected Lincoln twice.
 McClellan was later elected governor, serving from 1878 to 1881.

 Many industrial cities like Paterson and Camden grew strong through Civil War production.
 They manufactured many necessities, including clothing and war materials like ammunition.
 These cities prospered through heavy production even after the end of the war.